Below please find answers to some common questions about submitting documents required to complete your admission file.

 Most students who are admitted for summer are non-degree students - for example, international students from another school just taking one or two classes on campus online over the summer.
 But for regular degree-seeking F-1 students, summer is not always a viable option, and we recommend a Fall intake instead.

 Summer term begins in May/June each year and the availability of in-person courses during the summer semester is quite limited.
 If this will be your first term of study for a degree-seeking program, this can be challenging for maintaining full-time student status.
-Also please note, we currently do not offer a full international student orientation program in the summer; any degree-seeking international students for summer would be required to come to Fall's orientation.
+Also please note, we currently do not offer a full international student orientation program in the summer; any degree-seeking international students for summer would be required to come to Fall semester orientation.
 Arriving for the Fall or Spring semester provides a more supportive experience for you.

 Specific questions about your academic marks and GPA requirements for admission?